Ductile Iron Coated Sand Cast Part

 Sand castings are relatively inexpensive compared to other manufacturing processes

 The process is quite simple and most any metals can be used.
-Parts can be used as is or can be machined.
+Parts can be supplied as is or completely machined and coated.

 Sand castings are acceptably precise and above all, highly versatile

-This process can be applied to simple shapes as well as castings of considerable complexity, and it can be used with all metals such as cast and ductile irons, copper alloys, steel alloys, stainless alloys, and other complex metals.
+This process can be applied to simple shapes as well as castings of considerable complexity, and it can be used with all metals such as aluminum, cast iron, ductile iron, copper alloys (brass, coppers and bronzes), steel alloys, stainless alloys, and other complex metals.

 Sand Cast Parts

-Because sand molds are very versatile and adaptable to design parameters, just about any shape is achievable.
+Sand casting molds also know as patterns are made of wood or aluminum and can be changed to accommodate any small changes in designs so small changes are very inexpensive.
 Sand casting can produce a wide range of different parts in weights ranging from less than an ounce to thousands of pounds.
 Deeco Metals excels at casting parts with simple to complex geometries for industries across the industrial and architectural spectrums.
 Some examples of the parts we produce are listed below.

 Mechanical & Architectural Parts